-Born and raised in Biggar, Saskatchewan, Marc Holt began playing music at a young age, starting with piano and later adding electric and bass guitars and then the saxophone (bari & alto) which he eventually chose to pursue as a post-secondary education.
+Born and raised in Biggar, Saskatchewan, Marc Holt began his journey in music at an early age.
+Starting with piano lessons, Marc eventually expanded his skills to include electric and bass guitars, and played baritone and alto saxophone in his school band.
+After high school, he chose to pursue music in a post-secondary education setting, focusing his studies on the saxophone.
 In 2008, Marc moved to Saskatoon to attend the University of Saskatchewan.
-In the spring of 2014, he completed a Bachelor of Arts in Music.
-Though now living in Yorkton, Saskatchewan, Marc continues to base his career in Saskatoon.
+In 2009, he was accepted into the Music Education program there.
+While at the University of Saskatchewan, Marc played with the Jazz Ensembles, Saxophone Choir, Concert Band, and Wind Orchestra.
+He eventually switched to the Bachelor of Arts program, graduating with a Bachelor of Arts degree in Music in 2014.
+Though he is now living in Yorkton, Saskatchewan, Marc continues to base his career out of Saskatoon.

 Marc has performed with many groups/artists throughout his career, including The Bassment Big Band, the Toon Town Big Band, Oral Fuentes Reggae Band, the Drew Tofin Big Band, Graham Dyck, and Memory Lane: A Tribute to the 40’s, 50’s, & 60’s.
 He has recorded with the U of S Jazz Ensemble, the Drew Tofin Big Band, and Saskatoon-based band Between the Lines.
 Most recently Marc has been delving into the world of musical theatre and woodwind doubling, performing in the Langenburg production of Annie in March of 2020.